 After a fire in your building, it could take several weeks for the smells to go away.
 During this time, it’s important to clean thoroughly and ventilate as much as possible to improve indoor air quality.

-Air purifiers vary widely in their ability to remove air pollutants, though some may improve indoor air quality.
+Air purifiers vary widely in their ability to remove air pollutants, though some may improve indoor air quality (PDF).
 Always follow manufacturers’ recommendations for using air purifiers.
-All air purifiers have some limitations so keep in mind: